-You may be seen by other allied health staff, e.g. a Physiotherapist, Dietician or Social Worker, depending on your needs prior to going home.
+You may be seen by other allied health employees, e.g. a Physiotherapist, Dietician or Social Worker, depending on your needs prior to going home.

-Preparing to Leave Hospital
+Preparing to leave hospital

-Transport to Home
+Transport to your home

 You will need to arrange your transportation home.
 This needs to be finalised the day before you are discharged.
-If you have any transportation concerns, please discuss this with ward staff.
+If you have any transportation concerns, please discuss this with the ward team.

-Discharge Instructions
+Discharge instructions